paragbhtngr/autocompaste-html/README.md

 This repository consists of a basic experiment interface for conducting a copying and pasting experiment comparing two techniques: 1) AutoComPaste and 2) Traditional Copying and Pasting using keyboard shortcuts (Ctrl-C, Ctrl-V).
 You are to modify the code to suit your experimental design.

+### Changelog

+Changes made to the experimental setup
+- The **experiment.html** file is now a practice file before the actual experiment is carried out.
+- The actual experiment is in 3 blocks: **experiment_block1.html**, **experiment_block2.html** and **experiment_block3.html**
+- Between the 3 experiment blocks there are 2 break files - **experiment_break1.html** and **experiment_break2.html**.
+The breaks are not explicitly timed, to not put additional stress on the participant, but ideally the participant should take 1-2 minutes between blocks.
+- There are now 18 .json files outlining the different trials and their orders that each participant must do.
+It should be ensure that the participant input their id as "Pxx" where xx is their participant ID number.
+The program uses this number to decide which .json file to get.
+Please input a number from 01 to 18.
+- There are more articles, since the number of articles required for the third tier of the windows independent variable is 10.
+All the experiment and text json files have been rewritten with the participants order in mind.

+Installing and running the files follows the exact same protocol.
+Refer to the instructions below for further documentation.

 ### Installation